oracle/cloudtestdrive/AppDev/cloud-native/manual-setup/full-setup-free-tier.md

   7. Chose the most recent option for the database version, allocate 1 OCPU and 1 GB of storage (this lab only requires a very small database)

   8. Turn off auto scaling

+  9. Enter the admin password, there are rules for what this shoudl look like, they will appear under the password field.

+  10. Confirm the admin password

-  9. Make sure that the `Allow secure access from everywhere` is enabled.
+  11. Make sure that the `Allow secure access from everywhere` is enabled.

-  10. Chose the `License included` option
+  12. For a trial tenancy chose the `BYOL License` option, for a paid tenancy chose the `License included` option (Unless your organization already has enough available suitable licenses)

 Be sure to remember the **admin password**, save it in a notes document for later reference.

+  13. Click the `Create Autonomous Database` button

-  11. Once the instance is running go to the database details page, on the center left of the general information column there will be the label OCID and the start of the OCID itself.
+  14. Once the instance is running go to the database details page, on the center left of the general information column there will be the label OCID and the start of the OCID itself.
 Click the **Copy** just to the left and then save the ODIC together with the password.